 Best Places To See Ice Caves In Iceland: Jökulsárlón, Skaftafell Nature Reserve, Vatnajökull, and more.

-Located in Southwest Iceland, the Gullfoss Waterfall in the south is a treat for the eyes.
+Located in Southwest Iceland, the Gullfoss Waterfall in the south is a treat for the eyes and is must include place in your Iceland in December itinerary.
 The splendid views of the golden water against the mountains is breathtaking and the cafe offering hot soups here only adds onto the experience, making it a magical moment.

 Timings: Open for 24 hours